 All of the shares of Class A common stock issuable upon conversion of outstanding convertible senior notes due 2006 and convertible preferred stock would be eligible for immediate resale.
-Shares issuable upon conversion of the 5.875% convertible senior notes due 2009 are expected to be eligible for resale pursuant to this resale shelf registration statement, which we have filed and which we were required to have declared effective on or before April 21, 2005.
+Shares issuable upon conversion of the 5.875% convertible senior notes due 2009 are expected to be eligible for resale pursuant to this resale shelf registration statement, which we have filed and which we are required to have declared effective on or before April 21, 2005.
 All of the shares issuable to claimants pursuant to the settlements will be eligible for immediate resale and, upon filing of an anticipated shelf registration statement for the issuance of warrant shares, all of the shares issuable upon exercise of the warrants will also be eligible for immediate resale.
+Any and all shares issued pursuant to the terms described in "Registered Borrow Facility" are expected to be eligible for immediate resale.